MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 Do the steps in [Sideload an extension to install and test it locally](extension-sideloading.md) to locally update the extension and then run the extension.
 The tab must contain a webpage before opening the extension.

-After updating and opening the extension, a pop-up opens with a **Display** button:
+After updating and opening the extension, a pop-up opens, containing a small HTML page with a title, instructions, and a **Display** button:

 ![popup.html after clicking the Extension's icon](./part2-content-scripts-images/part2-popupdialog.png)